itsnotgunnar/offsec/notes/windows-pe-full.md

 > Get-NetUser
 # Only pull down the usernames
 > Get-NetUser | select samaccountname # or select cn
+> Get-ADUser -Identity YourUsername -Properties *
 # See when the users last changed their passwords, if before policy change, may be weaker
-> Get-UserProperty -Properties pwdlastset
+> Get-UserProperty -Properties pwdlastset,logoncount
 # See how many times each user has logged on, great way to identify honeypot accounts
-> Get-UserProperty -Properties logoncount
+> Get-UserProperty -Properties *
 # See who can RDP
 > Get-NetGroupMember "Remote Desktop Users"
 # Enumerate the computer objects